A selection of the most frequent questions that Charlotte gets asked.

 Oh no. I would get bored very quickly if I was just turning out the same design over and over again!
 This is a bespoke service and your cake will be designed to your requirements.

-Whether you want to go for the traditional White Wedding approach or create your own tradition, I will be there to assist in creating a design that is perfect for your big day.
+Whether you want to go for the traditional or the contemporary, I will be there to assist in creating a design that is perfect for your big day.

 I am listed on The Big Gay Wedding Directory and this is a great resource for finding suppliers nationwide.